The Best Meat Probe Thermometer in 2024 (Buying Guide)

 2. ThermoWorks DOT

 The ThermoWorks DOT does one thing and one thing only: It alerts you when your food reaches the target temperature.
 It doesn’t have a timer or any fancy bells and whistles.
-In fact, it only has three buttons: Increase temperature, decrease the temperature, and an on/off button that doubles as the back light button.
+It only has three buttons: Increase temperature, decrease the temperature, and an on/off button that doubles as the backlight button.

 That being said, this probe thermometer is accurate, fast, and easy to read.
 Like the ChefAlarm, the cable is heat resistant to up to 700° F, and it’s long enough to reach the furthest point in our grill.
 It can stand up on the counter, it has a magnet that will stick itself to the grill, or you can buy an accessory clip to attach it to the side of your pot.